bodiman/sequential_loading/README.md

 # Sequential Loading

+This library provides a framework for loading data from multiple sources under a common interface with automated metadata collection.
+It is designed to be used in the context of collecting data from multiple sources, where the data is sparse and the sources are diverse.
+Using multiple sources can be advantageous when the data is sparse, unreliable, or when different sources provide complementary information.

+The term `Sequential Loading` refers to the process of patching together a dataset by starting with a single data source and sequentially "filling in the gaps" using other sources.
+The Sequential Loading library provides a way to collect and store information about queries made to different data sources, and then synthesize a dataset from multiple sources.

 # Motivation
 When collecting sparsely-available data, it is often necessary to load data from multiple sources.
 Effectively patching together datasets requires an organized representation of